nypmath/nypmath.github.io/index.md

 ## About Me

-I am a Ph.D. student in at Stony Brook University, advised by <a href="https://scgp.stonybrook.edu/people/faculty/bios/kenji-fukaya">Kenji Fukaya</a>.
+I am a Ph.D. student at Stony Brook University, advised by <a href="https://scgp.stonybrook.edu/people/faculty/bios/kenji-fukaya">Kenji Fukaya</a>.

 I am on the job market this fall for postdoctoral positions.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Computer Vision:** Symplectic geometry, low-dimensional topology, gauge theory and mirror symmetry
 - **Machine Learning:** meta-learning, incremental learning, transfer learning

 ## Papers
+My Research Statement can be found here.
+- A Monoidal Structure on the Fukaya Category of Elliptic K3s. <em>In preparation</em>.
-Project: Monoidal Strucutres on Fukaya Categories
+- A Monoidal Structure on Exact Fukaya Categories (with Mohammed Abouzaid and Nathaniel Bottman). <em>In preparation</em>.
-- **[Feb.
-2020]** with Mohammed Abouzaid and Nate Bottman
+- The Focus-Focus Addition Graph is Immersed (with Mohammed Abouzaid and Nathaniel Bottman), <a href="https://arxiv.org/abs/2409.10377">arxiv 2409.10377</a>
-- **[Feb.
-2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!
-- **[Sept.
-2019]** Our paper about few-shot learning is accepted to NeurIPS 2019.
-- **[Mar.
-2019]** Our paper about few-shot learning is accepted to CVPR 2019.

 {% include_relative _includes/publications.md %}